 Attend a Literacy Council ESL Class registration to learn more and to be tested for placement level

 Space is limited – please arrive on time – first come, first served

 Plan to stay for the entire orientation session (about 3 hours)

-Available Classes: Upcoming available ESL classes and the dates of their registration and placement testing can be found here.
+Available Classes: Upcoming available ESL classes and the dates of their registration and placement testing will be available for Winter 2019-2020 soon.
 (Already taken a placement test and were told your English too advanced for our program?
 Already graduated our most Advanced ESL class?
 Check out our newest GED class, just for you.)

 Contact Rishan Habte at 301-610-0030, extension 215 or at firstname.lastname@example.org.